 5) An expertly prepared and run meeting, including an agenda design, attendee group, and facilitation strategy that allows for decisions to be made.

-When structuring a collective conversation, the discussion itself needs to be de-signed to induce genuine engagement, not ritualistic agreement.
-This means rejecting the temptation to present a stream of data-filled slides and avoiding the urge to parade-in multiple members of the JV management team to present a piece of the story.
-Managing the invisible currents in the room is critical to make real progress.
-In a six-partner cross-border venture, the JV CEO quietly coached his two most dominant Board members to hang-back and avoid offering strong opinions early in the discussion, with the hope of hearing the opinions of the less vocal owners.
+When structuring a collective conversation, the discussion itself needs to be designed to induce genuine engagement, not ritualistic agreement.
+This means rejecting the temptation to present a stream of data-filled slides and avoiding the urge to parade in multiple members of the JV management team to present a piece of the story.
+Managing the invisible currents in the room is critical to making real progress.
+In a six-partner cross-border venture, the JV CEO quietly coached his two most dominant Board members to hang back and avoid offering strong opinions early in the discussion, with the hope of hearing the opinions of the less vocal owners.
 Getting these invisible currents pointed in the right direction is a matter of preparation – for instance, lining up a couple of the most senior or influential Directors to seed the conversation to promote a good start.

 6) Meeting follow-up that secures needed owner commitments.